IFC 4.3.2.20250327 (IFC4X3_ADD2) under development

 5. Multiple Vertical layouts based on the same Horizontal Layout, with a Cant layout applied

 (4) and (5) are used in scenarios where multiple alignments re-use the same horizontal layout definition.
-See Alignment Layout - Reusing Horizontal Layout and Alignment Geometry - Reusing Horizontal Layout for details on how to relate parent and child alignments in theses cases.
+See Alignment Layout - Reusing Horizontal Layout and Alignment Geometry - Reusing Horizontal Layout for details on how to relate parent and child alignments in these cases.

 Alignment configurations